 The Bachelor of Education (Intermediate/Secondary) is a second degree program designed to prepare Intermediate and Secondary School teachers.
 All students attend full-time and should graduate in one calendar year.
 The program is designed to provide students with an early field experience, a sequenced set of courses prior to a fourteen week internship and a range of courses after the internship to allow students to build on strengths and remedy weaknesses which may have become apparent during the internship.

-a) been awarded a Bachelor's Degree from a university recognized by Memorial University;
+a) been awarded a Bachelor’s Degree from a university recognized by Memorial University of Newfoundland;

-i. completed thirty-six credit hours in a subject listed under Academic Disciplines in Clause 3 below, and
+i. completed 36 credit hours in a subject listed under Academic Disciplines (Religious Studies cannot be used to satisfy the 36 credit hour requirement), and

-ii. completed twenty-four credit hours in a subject listed under Academic Disciplines in Clause 3 below but different from that in b)i, or
+ii. completed 24 credit hours in a subject listed under Academic Disciplines in Clause 3 below but different from that in b)i, or

 iii. completed a total of 66 credit hours in at least three science disciplines with a minimum of 12 credit hours in each discipline used.